 Dr. Ochoa is private investor and financial advisor with over ten years investment advisory experience in public and private investments.
 He most recently worked with Fortress Investment Group advising them on distressed debt investments.
 Prior he was a senior analyst and assistant portfolio manager for Aslan Advisors a global investment firm that invested in long and short-term investments in public and private debt and equities.
 He has also acts as a consultant for Andre Meyer Ventures (AMV) a venture capital group, helping them develop their web based online trading platform.
 Prior to joining Aslan he was a senior healthcare analyst at P.S.D Capital Advisors and an analyst at S.A.C.
 Capital.
 Dr. Ochoa started his investment advisory career as a associate biotech analyst at UBS.
 He received a Ph.D. in Cell Biology from Yale University, a M.S. in Biochemistry from University California at San Francisco and his B.A. in Psychobiology from New York University.
 His scientific findings are published in a number of top health care journals including twice in the prestigious Science Magazine.
 Gian-Carlo and his wife Grazia Sorice Ochoa live in Bronxville, New York with their son Alessandro Elia Ochoa and daughter Carolina Emmanuelle Ochoa.

 Ryan Graves is the Founder & CEO of Saltwater: his family office, incubation, and investment firm.
-He is also a Board Director for Uber Technologies Inc. where he previously served as SVP Global Operations and was the first employee of the company.
+He previously served as SVP Global Operations at Uber and was the first employee of the company.
 He drove the business from 1 to 17,000 employees and into 600+ cities, by leading Operations, Strategy, Global Expansion and People Operations.

 Ryan's career has been a mix of business and technology experience ranging from org scaling, business development, and product management (startups: Uber, foursquare, SocialDreamium) to large ERP implementations & corporate restructuring (corporate: General Electric, CNA Insurance).